V4Fire/Client/src/components/friends/async-render/README.md

 ### iterate

 Creates an asynchronous render stream from the specified value.
-It returns a list of element to the first synchronous render.
+It returns a list of elements for the first synchronous render.
-This function helps optimize component rendering by splitting big render tasks into smaller ones.
+This function helps optimize component rendering by splitting large render tasks into smaller ones.

 ```
 /// Where to append asynchronous elements